Well it happened. Your pooch or kitty (or someone else’s pet) went potty, and potent pet urine made it’s way deep inside one of your concrete floors.

 Unsealed concrete floors won’t repel pet odors as much as you might think.

-Concrete is porous, meaning it can soak up offending liquid – especially when it’s left without being cleaned.
+Concrete is porous, meaning it can soak up offending liquid from wood stain spills to “number twos” – especially when it’s left without being cleaned.

 You’ve probably noticed the floors of pet boarding facilities and daycares are often made up of smooth concrete.